 Distributions from cash value life insurance may also avoid inclusion in provisional income.
 Under section 7702 of the Internal Revenue Code (IRC) distributions from a properly structured and funded cash value life insurance policy are free from federal income tax, and would not be included in calculating provisional income.

-Advanced planning is necessary in order for a comprehensive retirement income plan to take advantage of either or both of these strategies.
-Pre-retirees should begin planning when and how their taxable retirement assets will be distributed at least 5 to 10 years before their desired retirement date.
-Unfortunately many workers put off planning for their retirement income, making it nearly impossible to enjoy significant benefits from implementing these strategies.
+Advanced strategies are necessary in order for a comprehensive retirement income strategy to take advantage of either or both of these tactics.
+Pre-retirees should begin to strategize when and how their taxable retirement assets will be distributed at least 5 to 10 years before their desired retirement date.
+Unfortunately many workers put off thinking about their retirement income, making it nearly impossible to enjoy significant benefits from implementing these strategies.

 Creating the Most Efficient Plan for Clients

-Retirement income planning is a complex dance between retirement resources including income and assets, inflation-adjusted expenses, various rates of return, taxes, and entitlement benefits such as Social Security and Medicare.
-Provisional income is one of many considerations in order to optimize a retirement income plan.
+Retirement income strategies are a complex dance between retirement resources including income and assets, inflation-adjusted expenses, various rates of return, taxes, and entitlement benefits such as Social Security and Medicare.
+Provisional income is one of many considerations in order to optimize a retirement income strategy.

 If you want to work with one new small-business owner and their employees each month, check out this program.
 In this OnDemand webinar, we're unveiling our secrets to cracking the corporate door and showing you how we put you in front of one new small-business owner each month so you can promote financial wellness and promote individual life insurance and annuities to their employees.